 Sometimes, however, I have a desire to ‘come out.’
 Sometimes, I want to go against society, and test the barriers.
 How will others treat me when they know about my past?
 Will I be labeled?
 Will I be taken seriously?
 Probably not.
 Yet, why can I not have a voice?
 The answer is simple: I fear rejection.
 Rejection from one person is one matter, but rejection from society is another.
 I remember meeting a very educated and ambitious escort in her mid-30’s.
 Her and I got quite close when we were working together, however she never dared to reveal any personal information about herself.
 I never knew her real name.
 I never knew her ethnicity.
 I did know she was planning to work in international law, and that’s all.
 Why does she have to hide her shame?
 Even if she does become successful, she can never share her emotions of her experiences in the sex-trade.

 Again, I mentioned in previous posts: to avoid being rejected or outcasted in society, I conform to the prescribed ideals.
 I do not tell people that I am prostitute, nor do I dress, look, or behave like what is stereotypically expected of one.
 Lately, I’ve grown tiresome of concealing my identity.
 I used to have a huge fear of people judging me.
 The only fear that really remains is my family finding out.
 My parents are too old to understand the bigger picture, and moreover I don’t want them to worry about me.
-I do not need to tell everyone what I do, because it’s sex– and sex is something that happens but its something you keep between yourself and the other participant.
+I do not need to tell everyone what I do, because it’s sex– and sex is something that is intimate between myself and the participant.
 However, you might ask: Why do you have a public blog talking about your work?
 The answer is simple: it’s my outlet; it’s also for girls who may be in a similar position than me; it’s also for those who want a realistic insight from an escort rather than relying on fictional-depictions found elsewhere.

 Years ago, I used to place myself on a pedestal above other escorts/prostitutes.
 I felt that I was ‘above’ them because I didn’t look or act like a “whore.”
 However, I have come to realize that I am just like every other prostitute.
 There are no real social hierarchies…, at the end of the day, a prostitute has sex for money (and it doesn’t matter if she is working on the streets or she is driving a Mercedes).
 Now, I feel no shame.
 Why should I feel shame about something I did?
 If I hurt anyone I only hurt myself…I did not hurt others.
 I don’t feel I am a bad person, so why allow myself to feel I did something terribly wrong?
 Who says its wrong?
 Sure many can argue that a prostitute contributes to a man cheating on their spouse.
 But again, who instilled these values?
 Are these values of fidelity and pureness innate?
 Or were we socialized to accept these values?